 Coordinators of Adjustments are key contacts in Schools and are responsible for ensuring that student support is implemented.
 Guidance is available in a two part manual.
 The first outlines the role of the Coordinators of Adjustments (CoA) and the process for managing and implementing support for disabled students.
 Part two covers the effective use of Radium, the database which CoAs use.

-Students with Specific Learning Difficulties (SpLD) are sometimes provided with stickers for exams and other assessed work.
-These guidelines will provide advice on how these stickers should be used as well as how & if they affect the assessment of the students’ work.
+Students with Specific Learning Difficulties (SpLD) are sometimes provided with stickers for exams.
+This guidance will provide advice on how these stickers should be used as well as how & if they affect the assessment of the students’ work.

 The Equality Act 2010 (previously the Disability Discrimination Act) places a responsibility on Higher Education Institutions to ensure that disabled students are not at a substantial disadvantage in comparison to students who are not disabled.